 Today we’re excited to announce Visual Studio Live Share for generally availability and included with Visual Studio 2019!
 This is the culmination of over a year of hearing your feedback and building a product that enhances the many diverse ways you and your team collaborate.
 Regardless of whether your team is fully remote, partially distributed, or entirely co-located, we want to make your collaboration experiences more enjoyable and productive with Live Share.

 The second preview of Visual Studio 2019 is now available for download.
 This release contains a number of improvements and additions to the core experience and different development areas, many of which are a result of your direct feedback.
 As always, you can check out the release notes for more details or read on for the highlights.

 Microsoft’s teams have been working over the last few years to bring Python developer tools to the Azure cloud and our most popular developer tools: Visual Studio Code and Visual Studio.
-Python is one of the fastest growing languages, with both beginner and expert developers taking to it.

 At Microsoft Build this year we have many exciting announcements - .NET Core 2.1 RC, Future of Windows Desktop Development, Visual Studio 2017 version 15.7, Visual Studio for Mac version 7.5, Xamarin Forms 3.0 General Availability, Visual Studio Live Share Public Preview, and we introduce Visual Studio IntelliCode.